DevVisionX1/Welcome/README.md

-DevVisionX1/README.md
+#DevVisionX1

-👋 Hello, we are the DevVisionX1 team!
+👋 Hello everyone!
+We are the DevVisionX1 team.

-👀 We are interested in programming, web development and AI, especially everything related to Microsoft technologies.
+👀 We are passionate about programming, web development and artificial intelligence, especially everything related to Microsoft technologies.

-🌱 We are currently developing projects with C# and .NET, SQLServer 💞️ We are looking to collaborate on open source projects and web applications.
+🌱 We are currently developing projects with C#, .NET and SQL Server.

-📫How to contact us: dev.vision.x1@gmail.com
+💞️ We are looking to collaborate on open source projects and web applications.

-⚡Fun fact: none.
+📫 How to contact us: dev.vision.x1@gmail.com or through our YouTube channel [DevVisionX](https://www.youtube.com/@DevVisionX).

 <!---
 DevVisionX1/DevVisionX1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.